kaylerp/learn-xgboost-kp/README.md

 The train.py script will present a number of graphs: Error rates for each iteration, Logloss for each training iteration, Precision/Recall curve for your model, feature importance for your model, and the decision tree from your model's first iteration.
 (Note: You can close each graph as it pops up, and the next graph will appear.
 If you are using Windows and WSL the graphs will be created in your artifacts directory.)
 Please review each graph and spend some time on the feature importance, and tree plot graphs.

 *Question 9:* What are the three most important features of your model?
+     for some reason this is my top 3 (I probably missed a step)
+     - spouse_name
+     - birth_year
+     - person_name

 *Question 10:* Where in the first decision tree plot do you expect your most important feature to be?
 Where is it actually, and why?
+     - Because spouse_name is apparently the most important feature overall, I assumed that it would be one of the first divides/nodes in the decision tree.
+BUT it doesn't even show up.
+AS to why that is, my guess is that because its just the FIRST decision tree, meaning that the most important features have not been figured out at this point and thus possibly not included until later trees as the model learns.

 Note: You can modify the 'num_trees' argument in xgb.plot_tree to see the decision tree plot for other iterations.
 This gives you some idea of what is happening with each new iteration.
 The classifier runs over all the decision trees by default - but you can run it only up to any number of trees in your saved model with additional parameters.